 Here's the more modern and beautifully-realised Machinarium, which again has much more detail and a more muted palette.
 Whilst I found some aspects that were important for the game hard to see, I did have fun playing it.

 One genre I've found much harder to play these days is racing games.
-Classic 16-bit era games like Lotus Turbo Challenge 2 (the original Amiga release of which has some absolutely awesome opening music) had high contrast between the road, other terrain and the cars.
+Classic early-'90s games like Lotus Turbo Challenge 2 (the original Amiga release of which has some absolutely awesome opening music) had high contrast between the road, other terrain and the cars.

 Modern games such as Forza Horizon 4, which look so realistic that I almost thought this screengrab was a photograph at first, provide a pretty fantastic experience to the player, but I struggle with taking in the important detail out of all the detail that is available there.

 It should be noted however that, as with many other game developers, the team behind Forza is putting much work into accessibility features.
-In fact in the screengrab there are blue chevrons shown on the road to provide some indication to the player where they need to be.
+Some examples of existing features include the extensive array of driver assists that are on offer in the game.
+These include: showing the optimal driving line in the form of blue chevrons on the track/road surface; automated braking, shifting and steering, and other features.

 Generally I find that games that are more cartoony can be easier to see, as they tend to use bright colours.
 Mario Kart 64 is a classic mid-'90s example of such a game, on which I spent many hours and got pretty good!